 Origin is Dan Brown’s latest book that was first published on October 3rd, 2017.
 In this book, just like his others, Dan Brown uses word games to help the protagonists, Robert Langdon and Ambra Vidal, on their quest.
 Futurist Edmond Kirsch is killed just as he is about to make an announcement about his great discovery that he claimed would ‘change the face of science forever’ (Dan Brown, Origin, First Edition, XIV, 72).
 Robert and Ambra go on a quest to find out more about this discovery and make it known to the world in honor of Edmond.
 To do this, they have to figure out a few word games that lead them to their final destination.

 The first word game is one that Robert encounters before he meets Ambra and is actually given to him by Edmond Kirsch himself.
-Kirsch was a student in Robert’s First Year Seminar class and both of them had a really close bond.
+Kirsch had been a student in Robert’s First Year Seminar class and both of them had a really close bond.
 Kirsch wanted to meet with Robert after the presentation to talk in private, and thus he gave him a business card with ‘BIO-EC346’ (O, IX, 57) scribbled on the back.
 He asked Robert to give it to any local driver and they would know where to take him.
 Robert seemed dubious of the fact that a taxi driver could decipher the code, and Edmond tells him that ‘It’s a painfully simple code’ (O, IX, 57).

 Edmond’s presentation was taking place in the Guggenheim Museum Bilbao.
 Edmond was about to make the announcement as per –